Council tax discounts

 Reductions based on your income

-You're on a low income / benefits – up to 100% reduction
+You're on a low income and/or benefits

 - Where you live